HYPE motivates NYC students to improve fitness, passion for health

 “They didn’t know how much hard work this would be,” WaAak said.
 “When we started, we definitely had some moments where everyone was humbled.”

 Engaging Heart Rate Data

-Through the inclusion of the adidas ZONE for IHT Spirit wrist heart rate monitors, students learned to see exactly how hard they worked in each class and could see when they needed to up their effort or when they were working too hard, WaAaK noted.
+Through the inclusion of the IHT ZONE wrist heart rate monitors, students learned to see exactly how hard they worked in each class and could see when they needed to up their effort or when they were working too hard, WaAaK noted.
 Students learned to identify target heart rate zones (as defined by color) and then strived to keep their heart rate in the moderate to vigorous zones, where their bodies benefited the most.